Dundee and Newtyle Railway: Conception

 In the first decades of the nineteenth century Dundee had been established as an important manufacturing town and port.
 The topography of the area presented a challenge in gaining access to the agricultural hinterland.
 Strathmore forms a broad and fertile plain running from northeast to southwest, following the Dean Water and River Isla flowing to the River Tay.
 Hilly land is located immediately behind Dundee, and a steep and unproductive range of hills, the Sidlaws, presents a second barrier separating Dundee from Strathmore.
 The need for connection came from both ends: Dundee needed access to Strathmore for processing its jute and hemp products: flax was imported from the Baltic states on a scale unmatched anywhere in Scotland, and the agriculture of Strathmore needed access to a sea port.
 The sea port might not necessarily be Dundee, and that fact motivated the Burgh Council of Dundee to consider a transport link.

 A canal had been proposed in 1817, but a more realistic idea was formed in 1825 when Dundee Burgh Council decided to fund a survey for a railway.
 Charles Landale was commissioned to undertake the survey.
-(He was later described as "an apothecary" by General Pasley.
+(He was later described as "an apothecary" by General Pasley.)
 Landale proposed a route that passed through a gap in the hills formed by the Glack of Newtyle; the summit of the route was to be at 532 ft above sea level.
 Railway locomotives were primitive and inefficient at this early date and Landale's route involved rope-worked inclined planes: one (the Law Incline) climbing immediately from the Dundee terminal, a level section, a second climb (the Balbeuchly incline), another level section, and a third incline (the Hatton incline) descending to Newtyle.
-There was no community at Newtyle at that time; the location was simply a railhead.
-Moreover, the Dundee terminal was not close to the harbour, or even the waterfront, at Dundee.
+There was no community at Newtyle at that time; the location was just a railhead.
+The Dundee terminal was not close to the harbour, or even the waterfront, at Dundee.

-A Parliamentary Bill was submitted for the line and it was enacted on 26 May 1826; it was the first railway in the north of Scotland.
+A parliamentary bill was submitted for the line and it was enacted as the Dundee and Newtyle Railway Act 1826 (7 Geo.
+4. c. ci) on 26 May 1826; it was the first railway in the north of Scotland.